Of Stars and Men

-Of Stars and Men is a 1964 animated documentary film from the Hubley family of animators, based on the 1959 book of the same name by astronomer Harlow Shapley, who also narrates.
-Made in the style of a documentary, it tells of humankind's quest (in the form of a child) to find its place in the universe, through themes such as outer space, physical matter, the meaning of life and the periodic table.
-There are no character voices; instead, they "talk" through their actions.
-It has been cited as an example of an "animated documentary".
+Of Stars and Men is a 1964 American animated documentary film directed by John Hubley, based on the 1959 book of the same title by astronomer Harlow Shapley, who also narrates.
+It was produced by Hubley and Faith Hubley and has been cited as an example of an "animated documentary".

+Premise

+The film tells, in documentary style, of humankind's quest (in the form of a child) to find its place in the universe, through themes such as outer space, physical matter, the meaning of life and the periodic table.

 Release

-When it was finished, the film was first screened during a conference at MIT's Visual Department.
+The film was first screened during a conference at MIT's Visual Department.
 The film's public premiere was on April 28, 1964, at New York's Beekman Theater, along with a collection of Hubley/U.P.A. shorts (Moonbird and Gerald McBoing-Boing among them) which preceded its showing.

+Reception

 The critical reception was uniformly positive.

+Variety wrote: "John and Faith Hubley have concocted a beguiling, absorbing animated look at man and his place in the universe in this medium length pic. ...
+Shapley's concise and friendly commentary, delivered by himself, and the clear and expert visuals make the points with eye appeal and investiveness.
+Humor is also laced into it.
+Animation is deft as well as creative with a fine employment of color.
+It is an excellent use of the medium."

+Boxoffice wrote: "John Hubley, who helped create the tremendously fascinating Mr. Magoo ... has teamed with his equally talented wife, Faith, in a meticulous adaptation of scientist Harlow Shapley's (he doubles as narrator) book, which thoughtfully explored the status of modern man in the universe."

+TV Guide wrote: "Evolution and man's place in the universe are explored in this charming animated fable. ...
+Though the ideas expressed in the story are familiar, the presentation is pure visual delight.
+The stylized pictures are brimming with humor and also carry a touch of pathos.

-Disputes about the film's genre
+Disputes about genre

-Its genre was a matter of contention among festival curators.
-At the Venice Film Festival, Of Stars and Men was placed in the live-action feature category, while at the San Francisco Film Festival, it competed in the documentary category and won an award.
+The film's genre was a matter of contention among festival curators: at the Venice Film Festival, Of Stars and Men was placed in the live-action feature category, while at the San Francisco Film Festival, it competed in the documentary category and won an award.

-Home video release
+Home media

 Of Stars and Men received a VHS release from Buena Vista Home Video in July 1990, and had its DVD debut from Image Entertainment nine years later, as part of a compilation of Hubley productions.